The link was not copied. Your current browser may not support copying via this button.

 Our education list focuses on education policy and politics and the inequalities that are both built into education systems and perpetuated by them.
 It speaks to the UN Sustainable Development Goal 4: Quality Education.

-Our titles, including Stephen Ball’s The Education Debate, now in its fourth edition, address the challenges in education, including those around technology and the digital divide.
+Our titles, including Arun Verma’s Anti-Racism in Higher Education, address the challenges in education, including those around technology and the digital divide.
 The list offers students and researchers internationally sourced evidence-based solutions that challenge traditional neoliberal approaches to learning.

 This chapter identifies who are the 'publics' of public sociology education by referring to Nancy Fraser's formulation of the subaltern counterpublic.
 It explores who constitutes a 'subaltern counterpublic' and produces curricula in public sociology education.
 It also mentions who is included and excluded by the practice of public sociology education.
 The chapter analyses the provocation that makes the case that public sociology primarily engages with subaltern counterpublics, such as those engaged in resistance, resilience, or building alternatives to some form of oppression, exploitation, or injustice.
 It explains what constitutes a 'counter public' that emerges, for the public sociologist, from dialogue with the praxis of those engaged in struggle against structures and representations that oppress, exploit, and exclude.